Do Retrieval Augmented Language Models Know When They Don't Know?: Introduction

-Lastly, considering the difficulty to balance proper refusal and context utilization based solely on LLMs themselves, we propose the third research question: \textit{can we combine the refusal-aware RALMs and confidence-based answer abstention to mitigate over-refusal?
-(RQ3)} According to previous findings, we can leverage confidence and its variation to determine the knowledge state of RALMs.
-Then we can choose to answer a question with or without context, or further abstain.
+Lastly, given the difficulty of balancing refusal and response competence based solely on the behavior of LLMs themselves, we investigate our third research question: \textit{Can we combine refusal-aware RALMs with uncertainty-based answer abstention to mitigate over-refusal?} (\textbf{RQ3}) Building on our previous findings, we leverage uncertainty and its variation to infer the knowledge state of RALMs, and then decide whether to answer a question with or without retrieved context, or to abstain altogether.

-Our contributions are as follow: 1) We investigate the confidence calibration of RALMs.
-We comprehensively examine important factors and identify the over-refusal problems.
-2) We explore whether the current refusal instruction tuning will intensify LLMs' over-refusal and give further explanations.
-3) We design a better refusal technique based for RALMs based on the above findings.
+Our contributions are threefold: 1) We investigate the uncertainty calibration of RALMs and conduct a comprehensive analysis of key factors, including context variation and different knowledge states (internal vs. external knowledge).
+2) We identify and characterize the over-refusal problem, and then examine the relationship between refusal behavior and calibration.
+In particular, we study whether existing refusal tuning exacerbates over-refusal in LLMs and provide further explanations.
+3) We design a simple yet effective refusal method for RALMs, informed by the above findings.